-The San Francisco Behavioral Health System (BHS) is at the forefront of the Department of Public Health's (DPH) commitment to providing quality, integrated care that is culturally and linguistically appropriate for its diverse population of clients, patients, and family members.
+San Francisco Department of Public Health Behavioral Health Services Cultural Competency San Francisco Behavioral Health Services (BHS) is at the forefront of the Department of Public Health's (DPH) commitment to providing quality, integrated care that is culturally and linguistically appropriate for its diverse population of clients, patients, and family members.
 The Behavioral Health System (BHS) is comprised of integrated Mental Health and Substance Use services.
 On an annual basis, BHS provides services to over 28,000 unduplicated children, youth, transitional aged youth, adults and older adults each year.
 BHS integrated services are offered through civil service clinics and are also contracted out to approximately 200 programs through Community Based Organizations.

 BHS provides integrated Mental Health and Substance Use services to one of the most diverse client populations in the country.
 The City and County of San Francisco, is the cultural, commercial, and financial center of Northern California and is the only consolidated city-county in California.
-San Francisco encompasses a land area of about 46.9 square miles (121 km2) on the northern end of the San Francisco Peninsula, which makes it the smallest county in the state.
-It has a density of about 18,451 people per square mile (7,124 people per km2), making it the most densely settled large city (population greater than 200,000) in the state of California and the second most densely populated major city in the United States after New Your City.
-San Francisco is the fourth-most populous city in California, after Los Angeles, San Diego, and San Jose, and the 13th-most populous city in the United States-with a Census-estimated 2015 population of 864,816.
+San Francisco encompasses a land area of about 46.9 square miles (121 km) on the northern end of the San Francisco Peninsula, which makes it the smallest county in the state.
+It has a density of about 18,451 people per square mile (7,124 people per km), making it the most densely settled large city (population greater than 200,000) in the state of California and the second most densely populated major city in the United States after New Your City.
+San Francisco is the fourth-most populous city in California, after Los Angeles, San Diego, and San Jose, and the 13th-most populous city in the United States-with a Census-estimated 2015 population of 850,282.
 The city and its surrounding areas are known as the San Francisco Bay Area, and are a part of the larger OMB-designated San Jose-San Francisco-Oakland combined statistical area, the fifth most populous in the nation with an estimated population of 8.7 million.
-(Wikipedia, 2016)
+(Amer.
+Comm.
+Survey, 2016)

-As of the 2010 census, the ethnic makeup and population of San Francisco included: 390,387 Whites (48.1%), 267,915 Asians (33.3%), 48,870 African Americans (6.1%), 4,024 Native Americans (0.5%), 3,359 Pacific Islanders (0.4%), 53,021 from other races (6.6%), and 37,659 from two or more races (4.7%).
-There were 121,744 Hispanics or Latinos of any race (15.1%) (US Census 2010).
+Based on the 2016 American Community Survey, the ethnic makeup and population of San Francisco included: 444,597 Whites (52.3%), 313,526 Asians (36.9%), 55,486 African Americans (6.5%), 8,873 Native Americans (1%), 6,360 Pacific Islanders (0.7%), 59,686 from other races (7%), and 41,697 from two or more races (4.9%).
+There were 129,898 Hispanics or Latinos of any race (15.3%) (Amer.
+Comm.
+Survey, 2016).

-San Francisco has a minority-majority population, as non-Hispanic whites comprise less than half of the population, 41.9%, down from 92.5% in 1940.^[9] The principal Hispanic groups in the city were those of Mexican (7.4%), Salvadoran (2.0%), Nicaraguan (0.9%), Guatemalan (0.8%), and Puerto Rican (0.5%), ancestry.
-The Hispanic population is most heavily concentrated in the Mission District, Tenderloin District and Excelsior District.^[10] San Francisco's African American population has declined in recent decades,^[9] from 13.4% of the population in 1970 to 6.1%.^[11] The current percentage of African Americans in San Francisco is similar to that of the state of California;^[11] conversely, the city's percentage of Hispanic residents is less than half of that of the state.
+San Francisco has a minority-majority population, as non-Hispanic whites comprise less than half of the population, 41.2%, down from 92.5% in 1940.[9]
+The principal Hispanic group in the city was those of Mexican decent (7.7%).
+The Hispanic population is most heavily concentrated in the Mission District, Tenderloin District and Excelsior District.[10]
+San Francisco's African American population has declined in recent decades,[9] from 13.4% of the population in 1970 to 5.1%.[11]
+The current percentage of African Americans in San Francisco is similar to that of the state of California;[11] conversely, the city's percentage of Hispanic residents is less than half of that of the state.
 The majority of the city's African American population reside within the neighborhoods of Bayview-Hunters Point, Visitation Valley in southeastern San Francisco and in the Fillmore District in the northeastern part of the city.
 (US Census 2010)